stephanite9/crowdfunding-frontend/README.md

 ### Concept/Name
 The Show Must Go On, a crowdfunding app to bring back cancelled TV shows and movie franchises from the dead.

+In terms of design, I wanted a style reminiscent of a script!
+I looked up scripts and they typically use Courier Prime font, white paper and underlines and centred text.

 ### Links
 show-goes-on-app on Heroku
 https://show-goes-on.netlify.app/